isomerpages/astar-nrp/_research/2d-rec.md

 third_nav_title: Themes
 ---
 ## Overview
-Reconfiguration is a capability to enhance the operational aspect of robots.
+Reconfiguration allows the robots to change their shape to suit the needs of fulfilling tasks or moving around the environment.

 ## Projects under Reconfigurable Robotics